 Recall that an integral domain is called a \emph{Pr\"ufer domain} if all of its local rings are valuation rings.
 This is a classical term widely studied in commutative algebra.
 We refer to \cite[p.
 558, Ch.
 VII, \S2, Ex.
 12]{Bou} for 14 equivalent definitions of Pr\"ufer domains, and refer to \cite{BG} for more properties and history of the concept.

 It is easy to see that a Pr\"ufer domain is a Dedekind domain if and only if it is noetherian.
-Thus Pr\"ufer domains can be viewed as a non-noetherian generalization of Dedekind domains, and thus many nice properties of Dedekind domains also hold for Pr\"ufer domains.
-For example, a module over a Pr\"ufer domain is flat if and only if it is torsion-free, which can be check by taking localizations.
+Thus, Pr\"ufer domains can be viewed as a non-noetherian generalization of Dedekind domains, and thus, many nice properties of Dedekind domains also hold for Pr\"ufer domains.
+For example, a module over a Pr\"ufer domain is flat if and only if it is torsion-free, which can be checked by taking localizations.

-A quasi-compact integral scheme is called a \emph{Pr\"ufer scheme} if all of of its local rings are valuation rings.
-We introduce this concept to include the following three important classes: \begin{enumerate}[(1)] \item $\Spec k$ for a field $k$; \item a Dedekind scheme, i.e, a noetherian integral scheme of dimension 1; \item $\Spec O_K$, where $K$ is a non-archimedean field and $O_K$ is the valuation ring. \end{enumerate} As a consequence of the flatness property, a reduced scheme $X$ over a Pr\"ufer scheme $B$ is flat over $B$ if and only if every irreducible component of $X$ has a Zariski dense image in $B$.
+A quasi-compact integral scheme is called a \emph{Pr\"ufer scheme} if all of its local rings are valuation rings.
+We introduce this concept to include the following three important classes: \begin{enumerate} \item $\Spec k$ for a field $k$; \item a Dedekind scheme, i.e. a regular and integral noetherian scheme of dimension 1; \item $\Spec O_K$, where $K$ is a non-archimedean field and $O_K$ is the valuation ring. \end{enumerate} As a consequence of the flatness property, a reduced scheme of $X$ over a Pr\"ufer scheme $B$ is flat over $B$ if and only if every irreducible component of $X$ has a Zariski dense image in $B$.

 By a \emph{base valued scheme}, we mean a pair $\OB=(B,\Sigma)$ consisting of a Pr\"ufer scheme $B$ and a subset $\Sigma$ of $\Hom(K,\CC)$, where $K$ denotes the function field of $B$.
 The set $\Sigma$ is allowed to be empty, in which case we get a scheme $\OB=B$.